 Zambia has one of the fastest growing populations in the world.

 Nearly half the population live in urban areas and this is expected to grow.
 Most low-income families in major towns and cities still rely on privately-owned boreholes or shallow wells, where water is expensive and often contaminated with raw sewage.

-Access to improved sanitation in the capital city Lusaka has fallen over the last 15 years, and nearly half the population has no access at all.
+Access to improved sanitation in the capital city Lusaka has fallen over the last 15 years, and over half of the population currently lack access to even a basic sanitation service.
 At least 65% of people live in low-income communities, also known as peri-urban areas, which usually lack sewers.
 This means they need to use on-site sanitation services such as pit latrines and septic tanks instead, which can contaminate nearby water supplies.
 This has a huge impact on the lowest-income urban communities which are regularly struck in times of cholera outbreaks.

 What are we doing to help?